olaven/olaven.github.io/posts/guides/making_a_browser_extension_with_typescript_and_react.md

 # How I'm building an Extension with Typescript and React
 My goal with this guide is to show how I ended up building a chrome extension with [Typescript](https://www.typescriptlang.org/) and [react](https://reactjs.org/).
 It won't necessarily fit your use case.
 But I certainly hope you can draw inspiration from it :-)

+To follow this post, you should have [a basic understanding of React](https://reactjs.org/docs/getting-started.html) as well a little experience with [NodeJS](nodejs.org).

 I've divided this post into two parts:
 1. [Why I chose the tech stack that I did](#going-with-a-comfortable-tech-stack)
 2. [Showing you how to setup the project](#lets-actually-make-something)